myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-02-22T09:21:15.231Z
+>
+> @esb.lol I was able to put these new objects in my preference, but why are these new objects not included in Lexicon's union refs?

+github.com/bluesky-soci...

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-02-22T04:05:36.830Z
 >
 > We’re watchinggggg